ewaldmire/ascender/docs/docsite/rst/userguide/notifications.rst

 Grafana
 ------------

 Grafana is a fairly straightforward integration.
-First, create an API Key in the `Grafana system`_ (this is the token that is given to Ascender).
+First, create an API Key in the `Grafana system`_ (this is the token that is given to climber).

 .. _`Grafana system`: http://docs.grafana.org/tutorials/api_org_token_howto/

 You must provide the following details to setup a Grafana notification:

 - Grafana URL: The URL of the Grafana API service, generally ``http://yourcompany.grafana.com``.
-- Grafana API Key: The user must first create an API Key in the Grafana system (this is the token that is given to Ascender).
+- Grafana API Key: The user must first create an API Key in the Grafana system (this is the token that is given to climber).

 The other options of note are: